 I love how it addresses some common worries of children so that they can relate to her and know that they are not alone in their worries.
 One of her biggest worries is about starting school.

-At the end, she finds that she’s not the only one who worries through a special friend who somehow makes things a little less worrisome.
+In the end, she finds that she’s not the only one who worries through a special friend who somehow makes things a little less worrisome.

-Here are some Activities for those Back to School Worries
+Activities for Back to School Worries

 Identify your child’s worries with them.
 Are they big worries or little worries?